wiresnips/owndir/docs/README.md

     - link out to another document, detailing `syncthing` setup

 - what's easy to set up?
   - I will GET TO THIS, in a YEAR OR SO
+    (rofl, it was not a year)

 ## (Non-Web Programmers)
 - each folder is a package/module/object/class